hurtn/ranger-migration/deployment.md

 8. Configure diagnostic logging to Log Analytics.
 Please see [the documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitor-log-analytics) for more details.
 9. AAD directory permissions - in order to look up users and groups in the directory the following permissions need to be granted to either the service principal or managed identity
 ![image](https://user-images.githubusercontent.com/5063077/124998868-0a978700-e045-11eb-93f2-ce271fe24029.png)
+Please use [the following Powershell](https://techcommunity.microsoft.com/t5/integrations-on-azure-blog/grant-graph-api-permission-to-managed-identity-object/ba-p/2792127) to grant Directory.Read.All to the managed identity of the function app.
 10. Read through the [table reference guide](https://github.com/hurtn/ranger-migration/blob/master/initialise/README.md) to understand which tables are deployed as part of the initialise function and which require values to be configured, for example the ranger endpoints.